Researching from Abroad

 Genuki's FAQ page answers the most common questions which newcomers to the site have.
-The purpose of this page is to provide some basic information for newcomers to Genuki who come from outside the British Isles and are not familiar with its geography and genealogical resources.
+The purpose of this page is to provide some basic information for newcomers to Genuki who come from outside the British Isles and are not necessarily familiar with its geography and genealogical resources.

 Genuki has a number of beginners' guides and there are many others online cover researching British and Irish family history.
 Even if you are not actually new to genealogy, I'm new to genealogy.
 How do I begin? on the FAQ page has links to articles which will provide orientation specific to the British Isles.

 There are a number of books on British and Irish genealogy specifically designed for a North American readership, but most of these are now seriously out-of-date, especially with respect to online resources.
 An exception is:

 If you are unfamiliar with the geography of the British Isles, Administrative Regions of the British Isles provides an overview.
 Note that there has been extensive local government reorganization in the UK over the last 40 years and the historical counties which are important for family historians have partially been superseded by modern "unitary authorities" for the most important urban areas.
 (Previously, every town was located in a county, but this is no longer the case.)

 Guides to the traditional counties include: